vinceumo/todo/Article.md

 }
 ```

-And now in our `navigation` we are going to use our new method to return the total of completed todos.
+And now in our `navigation`, we are going to use our new method to return the total of completed todos.

 ```html
 <li v-for="(todoList, index) in todoLists" v-bind:class="{'is-active' : currentListIndex === index}">